Grigorov-Georgi/twap_price_provider/README.md

 **Note**: Tests require a mainnet RPC URL because they fork mainnet at a specific block to test against real Uniswap V3 pools and token contracts.

+**CI/CD Limitation**: The automated tests in GitHub Actions are currently not working because they require an Ethereum node provider API key.
+To enable CI/CD, add your `MAINNET_RPC_URL` as a repository secret in GitHub Actions.

 ## Deployment

 Use the provided deployment scripts: